CleanroomMC/cleanroom-website/docs/groovy-script/mods/actuallyadditions/atomic_reconstructor.md

     output(Collection<ItemStack>)
     ```

-- `Lens`. groovyscript.wiki.actuallyadditions.atomic_reconstructor.type.value.
+- `Lens`.
+Sets the type of Lens used for the recipe.
 Requires not null.
 (Default `ActuallyAdditionsAPI.lensDefaultConversion`).

     ```groovy:no-line-numbers
     type(Lens)